zongyiliu/4_1_R_Course_JHU/2_R Programming/1_Week One Quiz.md

 # Question 1
 R was developed by statisticians working at

-1 / 1 point

-The University of Auckland

-Johns Hopkins University

-StatSci

-Insightful

-Correct
-The R language was developed by Ross Ihaka and Robert Gentleman who were statisticians at the University of Auckland in New Zealand.
+* The University of Auckland (選這個, The R language was developed by Ross Ihaka and Robert Gentleman who were statisticians at the University of Auckland in New Zealand.)
+* Johns Hopkins University
+* StatSci
+* Insightful

 2.
 Question 2